Rashmi Sirdeshpande on the comfort, curiosity, and wonder of children's books

 We're living through uncertain and extraordinary times.
 For Never Show a T-Rex a Book author Rashmi Sirdeshpande, returning to children's books and sharing stories is a source of comfort and curiosity - and a way to explore the world without leaving your chair...

 What a world we live in and how quickly things change.
-I mean 2020 has been a LOT.
-And I know I’m not alone when I say that it has brought up ALL the feelings.
+I mean, the past couple of years have been a LOT.
+And I know I’m not alone when I say that they have brought up ALL the feelings.
 These are confusing, complicated, and overwhelming times.
 But amidst all of this I’ve found children’s books to be such a big comfort.
 They also spark curiosity and are an endless source of joy and wonder.
 They give us a way of learning about a world we can’t explore the way we used to.
 Not just yet anyway…

 Diane Ewen has captured that sense of comfort and curiosity and wonder so beautifully in our new picture book Never Show a T-Rex a Book.
 In this book, when T-Rex learns how to read, it opens up whole new worlds.
 She’s an excitable thing and once she gets started, she wants to read EVERYTHING - from cosy classics and poetry to comics and cookbooks and books about things like maths, mindfulness, and chess.
 Frankly, she could have written this post.
 She knows the trick: it’s about finding just the right book at just the right time.